ALLENYGY/ALLENYGY.github.io/NOTE/Algorithm/DAA/Sort.md

 1. Partitioning always cuts the array into roughly half
 2. An optimal quicksort: O(N log N)
-3. However, expensive to find the exact median e.g., sort an array to pick the value in the middle
+3. However, it is expensive to find the exact median e.g., sort an array to pick the value in the middle

 #### Strategy IV

-We will use median of three
+We will use the median of three
-Compare just three elements: the left most, right most and center
+Compare just three elements: the left-most, right-most, and center

 Swap these elements if necessary so that